Proteusiq/Pragmatic-Python/chapters/01_beginning.md

 ##### 1.3 Step 2: Single Responsibility—Labeled Jars

 `Single Responsibility (S)` is Danish order: one thing, one place.
 It is our path to ETC. To keep control: change one part, others sip coffee; test one job; onboard with ‘this does this.’
 No delays, no reputation hits.
-Every folder, file, function gets one job—project-wide.
+Every folder, file, function gets one job, project-wide.

 Let us add an `api` layer to spice things up, without moving toilet paper across the room.
 No surprises here—[`FastAPI`](https://fastapi.tiangolo.com/) is the pragmatic choice.
 Run `uv add --group api "fastapi[standard]"`.